 Anafim – ענפים (Ages 6-10)

-Curl it, cut it, crunch it, fold it… We will do it all this week using everyone’s favorite medium.
-We will explore the world of paper arts through sculpture, collage, papercutting, quilling, sewing, papermaking and more.
+Curl it, cut it, crunch it, color it, fold & sculpt with it… We will do it all this week using this fascinating medium.
+We will explore the paper sculpture, collage, papercutting, printing, quilling, paper sewing, paper mache and more.
+We will even make jewelry out of paper!

 Nitzanim (Ages 10-14)